E2LLM: Encoder Elongated Large Language Models for Long-Context Understanding and Reasoning: More Details of Document Summarization and QA Tasks

+The results for all baseline methods in Appendix~\ref{app:baselines} are presented in Table~\ref{table:performance_compare}.
+Following this, we now discuss the outcomes for each category of methods in detail.

-Lastly, we observe that LLoCO performs reasonably well in QA tasks, particularly for Quality and TriviaQA, which feature relatively short contexts.
-However, its performance drops significantly in summarization tasks, aligning with findings in its own publication (see Table 1 in~\cite{tan2024lloco}).
-LLoCO employs AutoCompressor~\cite{chevalier2023adapting} as its text encoder, which utilizes Llama2 to generate summary vectors for each chunk.
-These vectors are designed to retain only the information pertinent to the subsequent chunks, discarding other potentially valuable content, as pointed out in~\cite{rau2024context}.
-In QA tasks, only relevant parts of the long context are required to prompt the LLM for accurate answers, which aligns reasonably with AutoCompressor's training objectives.
-However, summarization tasks demand a comprehensive understanding of the entire long context.
-Since the summary vectors generated by AutoCompressor do not encapsulate all information within each chunk, LLoCO's performance in summarization suffers.
-In contrast, E2LLM excels in capturing information across all chunks due to its unique ``understanding'' or reconstruction task, which contributes to its superior performance in summarization.
+\paragraph{Soft prompt compression:} It is apparent that the proposed \textbf{E2LLM consistently achieves either the best performance or ranks within the top three across all nine evaluated methods}.
+The other soft prompt compression technique, LLoCO, also demonstrates commendable performance, especially in QA tasks, highlighting the effectiveness of soft prompt compression techniques.
+However, LLoCO's performance declines slightly in summarization tasks, which aligns with observations in its original publication (see Table 1 in~\citep{tan2024lloco}).
+LLoCO leverages AutoCompressor~\citep{chevalier2023adapting} as its text encoder, operating without additional training.
+AutoCompressor utilizes Llama2 to generate summary vectors for each chunk, designed to retain only the information necessary for subsequent chunks while discarding other potentially valuable content, as highlighted by~\citep{rau2024context}.
+In QA tasks, only the relevant portions of the long context are required to prompt the LLM for accurate answers, aligning well with AutoCompressor’s training objectives.
+In contrast, summarization tasks necessitate an overall understanding of the entire context.
+Consequently, since the summary vectors produced by AutoCompressor do not encapsulate all information within each chunk, LLoCO's performance in summarization is adversely affected.
+Unlike LLoCO, E2LLM directly leverages the chunk tokens for various tasks instead of predicting subsequent chunks.